About the program

 Applicants at risk of hate-motivated crimes can submit a project proposal to enhance the safety and security of their facilities (i.e., the project site) by submitting an application to the program.

 If approved, the CCSP will fund up to 70% of the eligible costs.
 The remaining 30% of the project's cost are covered by the recipient.
-Recipients are now able to use other government funding sources to support their project as long as total government funding does not exceed 100% for the same eligible expense.
+Recipients are now able to use other government funding sources to support their project as long as the total government funding does not exceed 100% for the same eligible expense.
 Organizations are required to disclose all confirmed and potential sources of funding for a proposed project before the start and at the end of a project.

 Program phases